jdbctemplatemapper/jdbctemplatemapper/README.md

 **@Table**

 Required class level annotation.
-It can be any name and should match a table in the database
+It should match a table in the database

 ```java
 @Table(name="product")